Birdwatching

 Merkinch Nature Reserve Inverness

-Located near Clachnaharry and the Caledonian Canal this new nature reserve runs along the Beauly Firth and also has boardwalks and a variety of habitats.
+Located near Clachnaharry and the Caledonian Canal this new nature reserve runs along the Beauly Firth it has boardwalks and a variety of habitats.
 Birds to be seen in the basin include red-breasted mergansers, goosanders, goldeneyes and tufted ducks.
 The pools hold moorhens and coots as well as kingfishers in winter.
 The mudflats sometimes have large numbers of waders as well as wigeons, lots of herons.
 In bad weather good for seabirds normally only seen far out at sea as they come into shelter.

 Loch Flemington just off A96, turn onto B9006 at crossroads from Ardersier.